equinor/az-static-web-app-docs-template/README.md

 Rather than modifying the workflow-file created by the SWA, we just renamed the github secret token to `DEPLOYMENT_TOKEN` (which is what the `deploy-site.yml`-file expects) and deleted the file created by the SWA.
 By modifying the secret *before* deleting the file, we ensured that the workflow was not triggered by a new commit before the renaming of the secret was handled.

+### (Optional) Implement this solution into an existing repo
+*To implement automatic doc-building into your own, existing repository, follow the next steps*

+Ok, the time has come to decide which doc-builder you want to use.
+For the next few steps, we will be using MkDocs.
+Other builders will have slightly different configurations that you will have to read up on yourselves.

+Since this template repo uses _two_ documentation builders, we have two sub-folder in the `docs`-directory.
+We will now only be using _one_ builder, and should therefor restructure our repo to a more common folder structure:
+1. Create two empty folders in the repo's top directory called `docs` and `build`.
+  - **Note:** Git is often reluctant to stage empty folders.
+You might want to add an empty file if you are unable to stage the changes.
+2. If you want to use the Equinor theme, copy the `docs\source\equinor-example\stylesheets`-folder into your newly created `docs`-folder.
+3. Move the `mkdocs.yml`-file into the top folder.
+Open it add change the following two attributes:
+  - `docs_dir: 'docs'`
+  - `site_dir: 'build'`

+  **Note:** You will have to update your navigation bar based on the documents and file structure you want.
+See the [MkDocs documantetion](https://www.mkdocs.org/getting-started/) for more information.
+  **Note:** You might want to change other attributes in this file to better match your GitHub and SWA information.

+4. Since you will only be using _one_ doc-builder, please apply the following changes:
+    1. In the `deploy-site.yml` file, remove the action related to doc-builder that you _will not_ be using.
+If you e.g. want to use MkDocs, remove the Sphinx-action.
+    2. If you are using MkDocs-case: since we moved the `mkdocs.yml`-file into the root folder, we no longer have to provide a specific path.
+Therefor, modify the action as follows: `run: poetry run mkdocs build`
+    3. If you are using Poetry, navigate to the `pyproject.toml` file and remove the dependencies related to the documentation builder that you are no longer using (in our case `sphinx` and `myst-parser`).
+    4. Update the `output_folder` in the **Build And Deploy**-step to `"/build"`

+You may now continue on the rest of the original tutorial.

 ### (Optional): Editing the documentation
 **Sphinx:**<br>
 Sphinx expects `.rts`-files as default, but can be extended to support a range of different file formats (like e.g. markdown).
 Locate the example in the `.\docs\sources\sphinx-example`-folder.
 To add a new pages, create the file and add it to the `index.rst`-file.
 Then re-build the documentation page by either pushing a new commit or by building it manually (see the next chapter).